openpubkey/openpubkey/README.md

 OpenPubkey relies on verifiers being able to check the OP's signature on the ID Token's contained in the PK Token.
 For many use cases, for instance authenticating access to a server, a user's can just request a new ID Token after the OP rotates their keys.
 Such use cases do not require that PK Tokens remain verifiable beyond an OP key rotation.

-However in the case in which the PK Token is being used to generate a public signature it is neccessary that verifiers can check the OP's signature on an ID Token even after the OP rotates the keys on the JWKS URI.
+However in the case in which the PK Token is being used to generate a public signature, it is necessary that verifiers can check the OP's signature on an ID Token even after the OP rotates their keys.

 Below are a few of the proposed methods of ensuring the verifiability of signatures after the OP rotates signing keys.
 This is a non-exhaustive list.